Expert dental care in Thailand, coordinated for you

 • Titanium plate requiring removal due to irritation (uncommon)

-Every case-specific risk is identified through the pre-surgical assessment — 3D imaging, medical history review, and bite analysis — and discussed fully before surgery is scheduled.
+Every case-specific risk is identified through the pre-surgical assessment (3D imaging, medical history review, and bite analysis) and discussed fully before surgery is scheduled.

 Is Orthognathic Surgery Safe in Thailand?

-Yes — when performed at a JCI-accredited hospital by a board-certified maxillofacial surgeon with 3D virtual planning.
+Yes, when performed at a JCI-accredited hospital by a board-certified maxillofacial surgeon with 3D virtual planning.
 Our partner hospitals maintain the same surgical standards, infection-control protocols, and anaesthesia monitoring as leading centres in the US, UK, and Australia.
 They have ICU backup and handle orthognathic cases regularly.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a JCI-accredited hospital with a dedicated maxillofacial unit, not a dental clinic.
 Verify your surgeon is board-certified in oral and maxillofacial surgery specifically.
 Confirm that 3D virtual surgical planning with custom guides is part of the surgical protocol.
-Complete your pre-surgical orthodontic preparation thoroughly before travelling — cutting this short compromises the bite result.
+Complete your pre-surgical orthodontic preparation thoroughly before travelling: cutting this short compromises the bite result.

 What About Nerve Numbness?